jjacobs123/thrift-it-like-macklemore/README.md

 This dataset has not been used any tasks before, as this dataset is specially developed as a project for the course Online Data Collection and Management as part of the Master Marketing Analytics at Tilburg University.

 ### 5.2 • Is there a repository that links to any or all papers or systems that use the dataset?
 If so, please provide a link or other access point.
+*TO-DO*
 There is a repository that gives access to all documents that are related to the dataset or needed to work with and get an understanding of it.
 The repository is publically available and can be found via the following link: ...
 *ADD LINK TO THE REPOSITORY*

 ### 5.3 • What (other) tasks could the dataset be used for?
-This dataset could be used for several other purposes.
+This dataset could be used for several purposes.
 This dataset can, for example, be used to conduct research to second-hand clothing in general, using other datasets as well to get an broader view of the general picture.
-Besides that, this dataset can also be used to gather insights in the differences between "regular" clothing items and "pre-owned" clothing items with a special focus on men's clothing.
+Besides that, this dataset can also be used to gather insights in the differences between "regular" clothing items and "pre-owned" clothing items with a specific focus on men's clothing.
 But can also be combined with other datasets that contain for example data of women's clothing.
+These are just simple examples of what can be done with the data.
+This data, however, can serve as a bases of many other research directions.

 ### 5.4 • Is there anything about the composition of the dataset or the way it was collected and preprocessed/cleaned/labeled that might impact future uses?
 For example, is there anything that a future user might need to know to avoid uses that could result in unfair treatment of individuals or groups (e.g., stereotyping, quality of service issues) or other undesirable harms (e.g., financial harms, legal risks) If so, please provide a description.
 Is there any-thing a future user could do to mitigate these undesirable harms?
 *TO-DO*